 With all that Costa Rica has to offer, you may want to plan a month to see this beautiful country in its entirety.
-If you only have limited time, don’t worry, this Costa Rica itinerary for four nights in the Puntarenas Province has you covered!
+If you only have limited time, this Costa Rica one week itinerary is an excellent option for those looking to relax and experience some adventure.

 I’ve been to Costa Rica three times, and each time I stayed for four nights or less.
-I am here to say that, although limited, it is still enough time to take in a healthy dose of diverse wildlife and exciting landscapes.
-The secret is planning out flights and destinations that allow you to see as much as possible with minimal transportation.
+A week is enough time to take in a healthy dose of diverse wildlife and exciting landscapes.
+Just make sure to plan your travel time smartly.

-This Costa Rica travel guide includes a comprehensive four-night Costa Rica itinerary plus bonuses such as the best time to travel to Costa Rica, safety tips for traveling solo, and our exact travel costs.
+This Costa Rica travel guide includes a comprehensive four-night Costa Rica itinerary important plus travel tips and our actual travel costs.

 Day 1: Travel day.
 Fly into SJO, rent a car, and take an easy drive on paved roads to the Quepos area (about 2.5 hours, 153km), stopping along the way for ocean views and photos.
 Check into Hotel Costa Verde.
 Enjoy exploring the hotel, hearing calls of native wildlife, and watching the sunset with a refreshing cocktail from the pool deck.
 Spend the night in Quepos.